0dataapp/0datawrap/README.md

 Returns string.

+## Preference

+### ZDRPreferenceProtocol(protocol)

+Stores input as the protocol preference if none is set.

+Returns the protocol preference.

+### ZDRPreferenceProtocolClear()

+Clears the protocol preference.

+Returns null.

+### ZDRPreferenceProtocolConnect(protocol)

+Sets the protocol preference as 'to be migrated' if connecting to a different protocol.

+Returns input data.

+### ZDRPreferenceProtocolMigrate()

+Returns the 'to be migrated' protocol if set.

+### ZDRPreferenceProtocolMigrateClear()

+Clears the 'to be migrated' protocol.

+Call `JSON.stringify`; write to storage.

+Returns input object.

 # License

 The code is released under a [Hippocratic License](https://firstdonoharm.dev), modified to exclude its use for surveillance capitalism and also to require large for-profit entities to purchase a paid license.